kamil0m/LexiFlash/readme.md

 Customizable Vocabulary Sets: Users can add their own vocabulary lists.
 Progress Tracking: Keep track of learning progress.
 Instant Feedback: Incorrect answers are corrected immediately, allowing users to retry until correct.
-Forced Correct Answers: Users can mark answers as correct if needed.
 Adaptive Learning: The vocabulary set adjusts dynamically based on user progress.

 --Challenges and Learning--
 Database Integration: Successfully connected to a Supabase database.
 React Context Hooks: Implemented context hooks in React for state management.
-Future Enhancements: Plans include multiple user accounts, password protection, and personalized settings like adjustable time limits.
+Future Enhancements: Plans include multiple user accounts, password protection, and personalized settings like adjustable time limits and a possibility of forcing an answer as correct.

 --Contact Information--
 Author: Kamil Markowski